jeffreyadams/atlasofliegroups-docs/atlas_build/html/_sources/download_and_install.txt

 You have two options:

-* :ref:`using_git` : recommended method if you are comfortable with git
+* :ref:`using_git` : recommended method.
 * :ref:`using_link`

 .. _using_git:

 Using git
 +++++++++

+For users who are not familiar with git, see :ref:`help_git` to get started with git.

 If you choose to use git, you can get the most up-to-date version of the software.
 Make sure your git client is relatively new.
 Version 1.7.0.4 and above should work.
 To check your git version, do::